qriositiv/codenames-duet-nlp-based-companion/README.md

 # Codenames Board Game Companion Using the SBERT Language Model

 Semester project done by Arsenij Nikulin, Vilnius University student.
+The technical documentation (pdf) located in the root directory.

 ## Start the Application